Processing math: 100%

 Example: lets say we have a 3 layer NN with the following details:

-The dimension of matrices $\Theta$ and $D$ are given by:
+The dimension of matrices Θ and D are given by:

 The command below will convert the matrices into vectors after combining them: